14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 It can include fatayer (spinach rolls), cheese rolls, sambousek (mini meat pasties), sfeeha (open meat pies), and lahm baajin (ground meat with parsley and tomatoes on flatbread).

-You can choose 2 or 3 of these and have these along with your Arabic coffee.
-Seriously?
 They’re all delicious – cheese rolls are my personal favs, the most delicious of all Lebanese cuisine!

 Ka’ak + ka’ak sticks with tea or milk